Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Experiments And Results

 \textbf{PBPF}: The physics-based particle filtering method (Sec.\ref{sec:physics_based}). (a) \textit{Motion model parameters.} $\mu_{\theta}$ and $\sigma_{\theta}$: Mean friction coefficient of 0.1 and standard deviation of 0.3, with minimum capped at 0.001.
 Mean restitution of 0.9 and standard deviation of 0.2.
-Mean mass of 0.38 kg and standard deviation of 0.5 with minimum capped at 0.05 kg. $\sigma_{f}$: For position 0.005 m, for rotation 0.05 rad.
-As the physics model, $f_\theta$, we used the pybullet physics engine \cite{coumans2019}.
-A pybullet environment was initialized for each particle.
-The pybullet environments for particles were parallelized over the 8 (16 virtual) CPU cores of the computer. (b) \textit{Observation model parameters.} $\sigma_{DOPE}$: For position 0.02 m and rotation 0.09 rad. (c) \textit{Update frequency}. $\Delta t = 0.16 s$. (d) \textit{Number of particles.} $M=70$. (e) \textit{Initialization}.
+The mean mass of 0.38 kg and the standard deviation of 0.5 with a minimum cap of 0.05 kg. $\sigma_{f}$: For position 0.005 m, for rotation 0.05 rad.
+As the physics model, $f_\theta$, we used the Pybullet physics engine \cite{coumans2019}.
+A Pybullet environment was initialized for each particle.
+The Pybullet environments for particles were parallelized over the 8 (16 virtual) CPU cores (11th Gen Intel(R) Core(TM) i9-11900@2.50GHz) of the computer. (b) \textit{Observation model parameters.} $\sigma_{DOPE}$: For position 0.02 m and rotation 0.09 rad. (c) \textit{Update frequency}. $\Delta t = 0.16 s$. (d) \dope{\textit{Number of particles.} $M=70$.} (e) \textit{Initialization}.
 We use a Gaussian distribution to initialize 70 particles at $t=0$.
-The mean is pose estimated by DOPE at $t=0$.
-The standard dev. for particle initialization for x, y, z axis and rotation are 0.07 m, 0.02 m, 0.01 m and 0.04 rad respectively. \textbf{CVPF}: The constant-velocity particle filtering method (Sec.\ref{sec:constant_velocity}).
-All parameters were same with PBPF, except number of particles, $M$, and update interval $\Delta t$.
-Since CVPF is computationally much cheaper, for a fair comparison, we used more particles $M=200$ and updated it faster, $\Delta t = 0.02 s$, to allow it to integrate more information. \textbf{Ground truth}: We used a marker-based OptiTrack motion capture system to record ``ground truth'' poses of the object, $x^{*}_t$, as it is being manipulated.
+The mean pose is estimated by DOPE at $t=0$.
+The standard dev. for initialization is 0.16 m and 0.43 rad.